Skip to content

 • train hip-driven movement

-• movement starts from the hips
+• the movement starts from the hips

 • keep the legs straight